 $ whereis bash

 You can see the list all the shells that are installed on your system in the /etc/shells file.
 Use the cat command to print out the contents of this file.
 It lists the binary file location of the installed shells.
+You can change to any of the shell listed here.

 $ cat /etc/shells